Houston Motorcycle Accident Attorney

 Approximately 80 percent of all motorcycle injuries result in serious injury or death.
 These collisions could involve riding a Harley, a super bike, a chopper, or a sports bike and are usually the result from the negligence of truck and car drivers.
 The most common injuries resulting from a motorcycle accident include:

 These injuries can require multiple surgeries, skin grafts, rehabilitative services and long-term medical care.
-If this has happened to you or someone you know, a competent attorney can advise you on motorcycle accident law and discuss all of your options to recover full compensation for your injuries.
+If this has happened to you or someone you know, a competent Houston motorcycle accident attorney can advise you on motorcycle accident law and discuss all of your options to recover full compensation for your injuries.

 Motorcycle accidents are typically more serious than crashes only involving passenger vehicles and result in fatalities more often.
-Motorcyclists and their passengers face exposure to more dangers in an accident, including bodily collisions with other vehicles, objects, and the pavement.
+Motorcycle riders and their passengers face exposure to more dangers in an accident, including bodily collisions with other vehicles, objects, and the pavement.
 If a motorcyclist’s injuries aren’t fatal, they can still result in permanent disabilities.
-Learning the most common types of motorcycle accidents and how to avoid them can save your life.
+Learning the most common types of motorbike accidents and how to avoid them can save your life.

 Avoiding this kind of accident requires defensive driving techniques and involves a motorcyclist seeing the inattentive driver coming.
 Look for signs that a car is about to turn in front of you, such as a gap between you and the car in front of you, tires creeping forward, or the driver looking the other direction while pulling out.
 Cover your brakes and prepare to come to an abrupt stop or maneuver away from the vehicle.